Pooriajy/smart-home/src/README.md

 ## Programming Languages

-Depending on the project requirements, the source folder may include code written in various programming language such as Python used in the project.
+Depending on the project requirements, the source folder may include code written in various programming languages such as C, Python used in the project.
 Each language-specific code file should be placed in the appropriate subdirectory or follow any existing project conventions.

 ## Contribution Guidelines